pkp/pkp-docs/learning-ojs/en/journal-setup.md

 **Identify items published in this section as a\(n\)**: This used by some indexing systems.
 Note that it is not a required field.

+**Section Editors**: If you have editors enrolled in your journal, you will see them listed here and can assign one of them to the section.
+This means any submissions made to the section are automatically assigned to the editor, saving you from manually assigning an editor.

 Hit the **Save** button to save your changes and return to the Sections page.

 #### Create Section